 First and foremost, I needed to get my priorities straight.
-Yes, I wanted to make a lot of money and run a successful team.
+Yes, I wanted to make a lot of money and run a successful team as a Fitness Manager.
 But I also wanted to make time for working out, eating regular meals, and taking vacations.
-If you just read this and are confused, yes, those 3 things are like a big deal in our industry that runs 7 days a week, 365 days a year.
-Setting priorities meant leaving time each day to take lunch, rest, and rejuvenate before heading back in the afternoon.
+Setting priorities for me meant leaving time each day to take lunch, rest, and rejuvenate before heading back in the afternoon.
 I still needed to work split shift since I had staff there early and late, but I made it work to make time for myself.
 I needed to prioritize my schedule so that my boss and team knew when I was available, and when I was not.
-It actually helped me to get more done since I knew when I would be at the and away.
+It actually helped me to get more done since I knew when I would be away.

 Tip #2 - Goal Setting

 When was the last time you had a goal setting session with yourself?
 I made a point in every monthly goal setting with my team members to also ask about both professional and personal goals.
 I wanted to know not only what they wanted to accomplish with the company, but what was motivating them outside of work.
 Were they planning for a trip, a wedding, a move, a big purchase?
 I wanted to know what else they were working on besides how they wanted to further their career, because it helped me know how to motivate them.
 It also allowed opportunity about conversations around using their time off, optimizing their schedules and even exploring new things for them.
 Trainers are notorious for only eating, sleeping and drinking fitness.
 But opening up the conversation to new hobbies and interests helps to keep their brain fresh.
 I followed the same goal setting process with with myself.
 I wanted to know what I was working towards, which helped me if I knew I was going to have a busier month at work.